Contingency plan for lengthy tarmac delays Overview

 Before delays occur, KLM has a comprehensive plan designed to adjust to operational challenges and lengthy delays while customers are on board the aircraft.
-The Operations Control Center (OCC) at KLM’s headquarters is responsible for the execution of this plan, while keeping in mind the safety and well being of our customers.
+The Operations Control Centre (OCC) at KLM’s headquarters is responsible for the execution of this plan, while keeping in mind the safety and wellbeing of our customers.
 The Department of Transportation's (DOT) tarmac delay rule establishes time limits for tarmac delays.
 KLM’s plan meets the limits imposed by this ruling.
 KLM assures its customers that it will not permit an aircraft to remain on the tarmac for more than four hours before allowing customers to deplane.
 The following exceptions to the hard time limits apply to international flights:

 - Safety or security reasons.

 - Air Traffic Control (ATC) advises the pilot in command that returning to the terminal would disrupt airport operations.

 KLM’s contingency plan ensures that KLM has sufficient resources and will meet the requirements of the DOT for extended tarmac delays.
 This includes the four-hour time limit for international flights.
 The plan ensures that KLM will meet specified guidelines pertaining to providing:

 - Adequate food and drinking water no later than two hours after the aircraft leaves the gate (in case of departure) or touches down (in case of arrival) if the aircraft remains on the tarmac.